-The aviation safety policy statement (see page 24) reflects the commitment of the Republic of Latvia to fulfil its obligations regarding the management of aviation safety in the state and the achievement of set goals in aviation safety.
+The aviation safety policy statement reflects the commitment of the Republic of Latvia to fulfil its obligations regarding the management of aviation safety in the state and the achievement of set goals in aviation safety.
 The aviation safety policy statement was prepared in accordance with the guidelines of ICAO document No 9859.